United Auto Workers assets fall again in U.S. amid growth push

 At its peak, UAW membership was 1.5 million in 1979.
 Auto workers at the Detroit Three automakers represented about three-quarters of the membership in the 1970s.

-Now, workers from General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat’s FIA.MI Chrysler Group account for about a third of the total.
+Now, workers from General Motors Co, Ford Motor Co and Fiat’s Chrysler Group account for about a third of the total.